MaxXSoft/Zodia/README.md

 # Zodia

-Zodia is a naive 2D game engine, based on SDL2 and Ionia.
+Zodia is a toy 2D game engine, based on SDL2 and Ionia.

 ## Details